-- Work with funded community transport agencies to provide more culturally appropriate services to frail older people and people with a disability and their carers.
+- Establish a Transport Working Group for the Redfern-Waterloo area to improve transport for frail older people, people with a disability and their carers and people who are transport disadvantaged by: (Lead Agency: MoT, Supporting Agencies: NSW Health, DADHC, community transport providers, public transport providers, taxi operators, key stakeholders and community members) - identifying gaps in transport services across the community; and - work with stakeholders to develop local transport solutions - Work with funded community transport agencies to provide more culturally appropriate services to frail older people and people with a disability and their carers.
 (Lead Agency MoT) - Involve bilingual staff or volunteers when organising and providing community transport to migrant communities.
-(Lead Agency: Community Transport Agencies; Supporting Agencies; CRC, NGOs); - Develop a directory of community transport service options to make it easier for service providers and shopping service users to know which service they require and which are available.
+(Lead Agency: Community transport providers; Supporting Agencies; CRC, NGOs); - Develop a directory of community transport service options to make it easier for service providers and shopping service users to know which service they require and which are available.
 (Lead Agency: Metro Sydney Transport Development Project) - Address health related transport issues in the area in line with the Transport for Health Policy Directive.
-(Lead Agency: NSW Health, Supporting Agencies: DADHC, MoT, Community Transport providers) - Improve transport connections to the Royal Prince Alfred Hospital and shopping venues.
-(Lead Agency: South Sydney Community Transport, Supporting Agency: CoS) - Ensure service planning by government and non-government agencies takes into account transport needs of the populations serviced by those agencies (Lead Agency: Human Services CEOs Committee of Cabinet)
+(Lead Agency: NSW Health, Supporting Agencies: DADHC, MoT, community transport providers)

+- Improve transport connections to the Royal Prince Alfred Hospital and shopping venues.
+(Lead Agency: South Sydney Community Transport, Supporting Agency: CoS) - Ensure service planning by government and non-government agencies takes into account transport needs of the populations serviced by those agencies.
+(Lead Agency: Human Services CEOs Committee of Cabinet)

-IMPROVING SAFETY AND AMENITY
+PRIORITY 18 IMPROVING SAFETY AND AMENITY